EPCCed/eidf-docs/docs/index.md

 documentation Github
 repository](https://github.com/EPCCed/eidf-docs) so that anyone can contribute to improve the documentation for the service.
-Contributions can be in the form of improvements or addtions to the content and/or addtion of Issues providing suggestions for how it can be improved.
+Contributions can be in the form of improvements or additions to the content and/or addition of Issues providing suggestions for how it can be improved.

-Full details of how to contribute can be found in the `README.md` file of the repository.
+Full details of how to contribute can be found in the [`README.md`](https://github.com/EPCCed/eidf-docs/blob/main/README.md) file of the repository.

 ## Credits